THE MERIT SYSTEM

 To read more about this problem, a helpful article is Integrity on this site.

 Maliciousness is the worst way to act, in terms of merit.
 Keep this in mind, please!
-Among some groups and individuals, maliciousness is rewarded and thought to be fun, exciting, and it can be pleasureable in the short term.
+Among some groups and individuals, maliciousness is rewarded.
+They think it is fun or exciting.
+In this way, it can be pleasurable.
 It is about “putting others down”, which can make you feel better, superior, smarter or just more clever.

 Maliciousness is sometimes taught in schools, businesses, and the professions, sadly.
 Do not do this!
 You will be the one harmed, in the long run.
 Not only will people hate you, but you bring to yourself what you put out.